What is free bleeding, really?

 The movement that reignited at the 2015 London Marathon

-In 2015, Kiran Gandhi made history when she chose to run the London Marathon while on her period—without a tampon.
-Gandhi was photographed finishing the marathon with blood soaked through her leggings.
-This became an iconic image for the free bleeding movement and menstrual activism.
+Kiran Gandhi made history in 2015 by running the London Marathon without a tampon while on her period.
+Her photograph finishing the marathon with blood-soaked leggings became an iconic image for menstrual activism and the free bleeding movement.
 In a piece she originally published on Medium, Gandhi explains what prompted her decision and how her personal choice turned political:

 “As I ran, I thought to myself about how women and men have both been effectively socialized to pretend periods don’t exist.
 By establishing a norm of period-shaming, [male-preferring] societies effectively prevent the ability to bond over an experience that 50% of us in the human population share monthly.
 By making it difficult to speak about, we don’t have language to express pain in the workplace, and we don’t acknowledge differences between women and men that must be recognized and established as acceptable norms.”